Conservation Law Foundation: Climate accountability

 Exposés by InsideClimate News and the Los Angeles Times have confirmed that oil giant ExxonMobil knew as early as the late 1970s that climate change caused by human activities would be devastating if left unchecked.

-But instead of taking action, the corporation, along with other fossil fuel companies, funded an aggressive campaign to foment doubt about climate science.
-CLF started its own investigation, focused on how this climate deceit has affected New England communities.
+CLF investigated how this has affected New England communities.
 Its investigation revealed that, despite knowing the harm climate change could cause, ExxonMobil left its oil storage facilities in Everett, Massachusetts, and elsewhere vulnerable to flooding from storms and rising seas.

-To hold ExxonMobil accountable for this inaction, CLF has launched the United States’ first legal action against the corporate giant for its climate deceit and for clean water act violations at its oil storage facility in Everett, which sits on the Mystic River.
+CLF launched the United States’ first legal action against Exxon for its climate deceit and for Clean Water Act violations at its oil storage facility in Everett, which sits on the Mystic River.
+In 2023, CLF settled with Exxon.
+The terms of the settlement included a restriction to prevent the property from ever again being utilized as bulk fossil fuel storage.
 CLF has also pursuing similar cases against Shell Oil, Gulf Oil, and others in additional cities in New England.